 The same goes for EVs – don't forget the battery powers everything, including your stereo, your heated seats and your air-con.
 The more features you have running, the more energy you'll use.

-Anyone can drive economically.
-The secret is to be smooth and maintain steady progress.
-Don’t speed away from traffic lights and stick to all speed limits.
-You should push smoothly on the accelerator pedal and aim to build speed steadily.
+The secret is to drive smoothly and maintain a steady speed.
+Don’t race away from traffic lights: push smoothly on the accelerator and aim to build speed gradually.

 However, that doesn’t mean you should drive more slowly than is appropriate for the road you’re on.